-Under the Reception Conditions Regulations, access to reception conditions is provided to a person who has given an indication of intention to seek asylum where he or she does not have sufficient means to have an adequate standard of living.352 An asylum applicant is defined by the International Protection Act 2015 as a person who has made an made an application for international protection in accordance with section 15, or on whose behalf such an application has been made or is deemed to have been made.
+Under the Reception Conditions Regulations, access to reception conditions is provided to a person who has given an indication of intention to seek asylum where they do not have sufficient means to have an adequate standard of living.414 An asylum applicant is defined by the International Protection Act 2015 as a person who has made an application for international protection in accordance with section 15, or on whose behalf such an application has been made or is deemed to have been made.
 A recipient is a person who has indicated a wish to apply for international protection or someone who has lodged their claim, and who has not ceased to be a recipient.
-The Regulations do not apply to persons who fall outside of the scope of the EU Recast Reception Conditions Directive (e.g. people living in Direct Provision accommodation with status or people who have been issued deportation orders).
+The Regulations do not apply to persons who fall outside of the scope of the EU Recast Reception Conditions Directive (e.g. people living in Direct Provision accommodation with status or people who have been issued deportation orders, who are not considered 'recipients' for the purposes of reception).

 Throughout much of 2021, newly arrived asylum seekers were subject to medical checks at Dublin airport.
 Applicants were screened on the basis of health questionnaires, subject to temperature checks and were required to self-report symptoms of COVID-19.
 Applicants were then transferred to designated facilities, usually hotels, for the purposes of self-isolation.
 According to government policy, newly arrived applicants were required to self-isolate for a two-week period, however, in the experience of the Irish Refugee Council, individuals and families were often kept in quarantine for extended periods, sometimes up to 28 days.
-This delayed the commencement of the protection process for many applicants and consequently, access to PPS numbers, medical cards, Daily expenses allowance (DEA) etc. Following the easing of
+This delayed the commencement of the protection process for many applicants and consequently, access to PPS numbers, medical cards, Daily expenses allowance (DEA) etc. Following the easing of public health restrictions associated with Covid-19, mandatory quarantine ceased for all newly arrived applicants in September 2021.